CS171/Homework_instructions/week-06/lab/week-06_lab.md

 Congratulations, you have now completed the activities of this week's lab!

-Please submit the code of your completed lab (the final focus-and-context visualization you created in activities I-V) as usual.
+Please submit the code of your completed lab (the final focus-and-context visualization you created in activities I-V) together with this week's homework until next Monday - exact instructions are in the homework markdown!

 -----